Luca D'Andrea: Club career

-Born in Naples, D'Andrea started playing football at the grassroots schools Ponticelli, Mariano Keller and Azzurri, before entering S.P.A.L.'s youth sector in 2018, where he reached the semi-finals of the national under-17 championship in 2021.
+Born in Naples, D'Andrea started playing football at the grassroots schools Ponticelli, Mariano Keller and Azzurri, before entering SPAL's youth sector in 2018, where he reached the semi-finals of the national under-17 championship in 2021.
 Then, in January 2022, he joined Sassuolo, signing his first professional deal in the process.

-In the summer of the same year, he was officially promoted to the first team by manager Alessio Dionisi: he subsequently made his professional debut on 17 September, starting the Serie A match against Torino, which ended in a 0-1 win for his side.

-In January 2023, D'Andrea extended his contract with Sassuolo until 2027.
+In the summer of the same year, he was officially promoted to the first team by manager Alessio Dionisi: he subsequently made his professional debut on 17 September, starting the Serie A match against Torino, which ended in a 1–0 win for his side.
+In January 2023, he extended his contract with Sassuolo until 2027.

+On 1 August of the same year, D'Andrea joined newly-promoted Serie B club Catanzaro on a season-long loan.
+On 27 August, having come on as a substitute in the second half of a league match against Ternana, he gained a penalty kick for his side in the 89th minute, which was scored by Jari Vandeputte and helped Catanzaro obtain a 2–1 win.

+On 1 February 2025, D'Andrea moved on loan to Brescia, with an option to buy.

+On 8 July 2025, D'Andrea was loaned by Avellino, with an option to buy.

 International career

 D'Andrea has represented Italy at several youth international levels, having featured for the under-18 and under-19 national teams.

 He was included in the under-18 squad that took part in the 2022 Mediterranean Games in Oran, as the Azzurrini eventually won the silver medal after losing to France (1–0) in the tournament's final match.

+In June 2023, he was included in the Italian squad for the UEFA European Under-19 Championship in Malta, where the Azzurrini eventually won their second continental title.